mosoriob/data_transformation_example/README.md

 ### Replacing the template file.

-To replace the variables from the run in the configuration file, you must export the variables in run file.
+To replace the variables from the run in the Data Transformation configuration file., you must [export](http://linuxcommand.org/lc3_man_pages/exporth.html) the variables in run file.

 #### Example